thales-markets/thales-improvement-proposals/TIPs/TIP-28.md

     Both cases lead to a slash for the resolver and the bond of the resolver, - 10 sUSD which go to the Safe Box, goes to the wallet raising the dispute.
 - `Refuse the dispute` the bond goes towards Safe Box

-When Oracle Council accepts a dispute all subsequent disputes are closed and bonds are returned to those that raised them.
+When Oracle Council accepts a dispute all subsequent disputes are closed and bonds are claimable back to those that raised them.
 If Oracle Council chose `Accepted the dispute and set a result` a timelock of 4h begins during which Protocol DAO or Thales Council can act as a backstop should they find the result set by the Oracle Council contentious.

 If 24h has passed since the market was resolved or at least 4h since a dispute was closed with `Accept the dispute and set a result`, the market is formally resolved and winners can start claiming their winnings.
 In case there are no winners, everyone can claim their initial bid minus the fees.

+### Oracle Council emergency pause
+Each Oracle Council member is able to pause a malicious market in case of an emergency.
+The market can be resummed by the Protocol DAO.
+In the case of a malicious use of the emergency pause by an Oracle Council member, the Thales Council can then choose to replace the individual Oracle Council member with the next candidate per voting tally, or call a new election if needed.

 ### Oracle Council backstop
 Bonds serve as deterrent for bad actors while creating, resolving and disputing markets, but what if oracle council decides to collude?